-Any applicant that is also a prior recipient with unresolved monitoring Findings at the time of the Pre-Application deadline will be asked to submit a plan for resolving the Findings prior to full application submission.
-The plan will be submitted to their Housing Program Representative.
-If Findings are not resolved by Full Application deadline the applicant may be at risk of being ineligible for a 2025 award.
-Questions regarding outstanding monitoring Findings should be directed to Ben Mellema at benjamin.mellama@nebraska.gov.
+Any applicant that is also a prior recipient with unresolved monitoring Findings (meaning Finding is more than 30 days old) at time of Pre-Application deadline, must address the Finding(s) and timing of the resolution by sending an email to their Housing Program Representative within 30 days following the pre-application deadline.
+If an applicant has monitoring Findings that are not resolved by Full Application deadline or if additional monitoring Findings are found (and are more than 30 days old) at time of full application deadline, the applicant may be at risk of being ineligible for a 2025 award.
+Questions regarding Findings should be directed Ben Mellema outstanding monitoring mailto:benjamin.mellama@nebraska.gov.